reegiss/ohmy-miner/README.md

 ### ✅ Prerequisites

-To build and run `qtcminer`, you will need the following software installed:
+To build and run `OhMyMiner`, you will need the following software installed:

 * **NVIDIA Driver:** A version compatible with your GPU and the CUDA Toolkit.
 * **CUDA Toolkit:** Version 12.0 or later.